Introduction

 Today, many project builders resemble marketing companies more than traditional construction firms.
 This shift has led to a noticeable decline in build quality and a focus on selling a standardised product rather than delivering a customised home.

-In this blog post we look into the evolution of project builders from companies deeply rooted in construction expertise to entities driven primarily by marketing strategies.
 We will look into the industry's historical context, examine the factors contributing to the decline in build quality, and discuss the implications for consumers.
 Additionally, we'll highlight how marketing and PR have taken over the narrative, often overshadowing the realities of the construction process.

 By understanding these changes, home-owners and prospective buyers can make more informed decisions and advocate for higher standards in the construction industry.